octocloudlabs/supercharge-docs/docs/walt/lab-9.md

 <img src='/assets/img/a-lab-09-04.png' alt="lab image" class="img-lab" >

 ### Start the codespace from GitHub site
 Currently you are on the Codespaces URL (/gitub.dev).
-Navigate to the repository page instead.
-<a href="https://github.com/octocloudlabs/supercharge-canvas-fun" target="_blank">animation repository</a>.
+Let's navigate to the <a></a href="https://github.com/octocloudlabs/supercharge-canvas-fun" target="_blank">repository page</a>.

 * Click the Green Code button.
 This time you'll see your existing codespaces listed.
 Note the information supplied.
-  * The codespace name
+  * The codespace name.
   * What branch is associated with the codespace.
   * Whether there are any repository differences between the GitHub version and the codespace version.
 <img src='/assets/img/a-lab-09-05.png' alt="lab image" class="img-lab" >

-* To restart the codespace, you can click on the codespace name, but let's look at how to manage the codespace before going any further.
+To restart the codespace, you can click on the codespace name, but let's look at how to manage the codespace before going any further.

 * Click the **...** button, then choose the **Manage Codespaces** menu item.
 <img src='/assets/img/a-lab-09-06.png' alt="lab image" class="img-lab" >

 On the page you can see additional information about the codespace.
 For example you can see the VM configuration  (2-core, 4GB RAM, 32GB)

 <img src='/assets/img/a-lab-09-07.png' alt="lab image" class="img-lab" >

 ### Option to delete the codespace